ayerest/Bookshelf/README.md

 1. Fork and clone this repository.
 2. Navigate to project directory in your terminal and type 'rake db:migrate'
-3. Type 'rake db:seed' in terminal
-2. Type 'rake run' into terminal
+3. Type 'rake run' into terminal
-3. Create an account and follow terminal prompts to create and organize your shelves!
+4. Create an account and follow terminal prompts to create and organize your shelves!